jjforce17/selfie2proshot/README.md

 ### Next Steps:
-With the same mission of minimzing the cost of taking professional photos, our plans for the future of the project includes an automated clothes changer, posture and expression reccomendations, and better editing techniques.
+With the same mission of minimzing the cost of taking professional photos, our plans for the future of the project includes an automated clothes changer, better posture and expression reccomendations, better editing techniques, and most  improved generation consistency.

 ## Resources
 - Amazon Titan
 - Streamlit
+- Amazon Bedrock

 ## Architecture Diagram
 ![Alt text](/relative/path/to/img.jpg?raw=true "Optional Title")